StevenBlack/hosts/readme_template.md

 * Peter Lowe at [http://pgl.yoyo.org/adservers/](http://pgl.yoyo.org/adservers/), updated regularly.
 * My own small list in raw form [here](https://raw.github.com/StevenBlack/hosts/master/data/StevenBlack/hosts).

+## Generate your own amalgamated hosts file

+The `updateHostsFile.py` script, which is python 2.7 and Python 3-compatible, will generate an amalgamated hosts file based on the sources in the local `data/` subfolder.
+The script will prompt you Whether it should fetch updated versions (from locations defined by the update.info text file in each source's folder), otherwise it will use the `hosts` file that's already there.

+**Usage**

+    python updateHostsFile.py [--auto]

+Command line options:

+`--auto`, `-a`: run the script without prompting.
+When `--auto` is invoked,

+* Host data sources are updated.
+* Your active hosts file is *not* replaced.

+## How do I control which sources are amalgamated?

-You can add additional sources by placing them in the `data/` directory.
+You can add additional sources by placing each in a subfolder of the `data/` folder.
 Provide a copy of that new `hosts` file, and place its update url in `update.info`.
-The `updateHostsFile.py` routine will automatically refresh the `hosts` file from source each time a new amalgamated file is generated.

 ## How do I incorporate my own hosts?

 If you have custom host records, place them in file `myhosts`.
 The contents of this file are prepended to the amalgamated hosts file during the update process.

-## Using updateHostsFile.py

-This Python script will generate a unique hosts file based on the sources in the `data/` folder.
-You can either have the script go out and fetch an updated version over the web (defined by the update.info text file in the source's directory), or it will use the `hosts` file that's already there.

-Usage

-    python updateHostsFile.py

-**TAKE NOTE** this script is tested with Python version 2.7.10.

 ## What is a hosts file?